KhurramShahrukh/nextjs-modal-app/README.md

-## Next 15 app with gthe following key features:
+## Next 15 app with the following key features:

 - **Parallel Routes**: Uses `@modal` slot in the layout
 - **Intercepting Routes**: `(.)products/[id]` intercepts navigation from `/products` page